nbbrd/java-service-util/README.md

 The Java SPI is a mechanism that decouples a service from its implementation(s).
 It allows the creation of extensible or replaceable modules/plugins.
-It is composed of four main components: a service, a service provider interface, at least one service provider and a service loader.
+It is composed of four main components: service, service provider interface, service provider and service loader.
 If the service is a single interface then it is the same as a service provider interface.

 **Key points:**